-Have you noticed how quickly something can become a hot trend?
+Have you noticed how quickly something can become a hot trend, some new toy?
 Especially with kids!
 And it seems kids pick up on how popular something is no matter how much or how little exposure to “that thing” they have.
 I can’t say that I am surprised really.
 Kids are like sponges.
 They see a toy’s commercial a few times and they just have to have it, Mommy!

 In fact, I think back and recall that Hatchimal trend that went around.
 All I remember thinking when my kids all jumped at trying to persuade me to buy it was “you want to care for and hatch a fake bird?”
 All I could respond with was “we will see.”
 As time went on they talked about this thing more and more; at times begging me for one.
 Disregarding the cost and difficulty in locating one, my answer quickly became a big NO due to this growing obsession my kids were developing.
 Sure I had pouty children!
 Broken hearts, no matter how many times I explained that there were more important things than “that thing”.